 “It really helped us understand what’s possible at the undergraduate level,” Hanna says of including UW-Eau Claire students in research.
 “We now have a better idea about what we can involve them in that will be beneficial for them and for us.
 It’s a great collaboration.”

-Walker’s contributions to the research project also has him about thinking about what else might be possible given the UW-Eau Claire and Mayo Clinic Health System partnership.
+Walker’s contributions to the research project also has him about thinking about what else might be possible given the UW-Eau Claire and Mayo Clinic Health System collaboration.

 “I’m still learning about the partnership and I’m excited about it,” Hanna says.
 “The many opportunities to capitalize on the strengths of both organizations are clear.